MahediKamal/MFC-Multi-Language-Support/README.md

 	[HINSTANCE m_hLangDll;]

-then go inside MultiLanguage.cpp  and inside function `BOOL CMultiLanguageApp::InitInstance(){}` write this part of code.
-This part of code will load Chinise language instead of English.
+then go inside MultiLanguage.cpp  and inside function `BOOL CMultiLanguageApp::InitInstance(){}` write this part of the code.
+This part of the code will load the Chinese language instead of English.

 	m_hLangDll = ::LoadLibraryA("CHN.dll");